 Verified convictions may result in termination of employment or rejection of an application.
 The District will not hire or continue to employ any individual, either directly or as a contracted employee to work regularly and continuously in the schools, who has been convicted of a "listed" offense as defined in M.C.L.
 28.722.
-The District will not hire or continue to employ any individual, either directly or as a contracted employee to work regularly and continuously in the schools, who has been convicted of any non-listed felony or misdemeanors, related to child abuse or controlled substances unless both the Superintendent and the Board provide written approval.
+The District will not hire or continue to employ any individual, either directly or as a contracted employee to work regularly and continuously in the schools, who has been convicted of an a contracted employee to work regularly and continuously in the schools, who has been convicted of any non-listed felony or misdemeanors, related to child abuse or controlled substances unless both the Superintendent and the Board provide written approval.